shmarkyboo/stacksizeplus/README.md

 Works on multiplayer servers.

-For best compatibility, install the mod on:
+For the best compatibility, install the mod on:

 - the server
 - the client